Our Guide to Applying for Veteran Business Loans

 SBA.gov and The Office of Veterans Business Development provide an entrepreneurial training program for veterans.
 You can learn the basics of entrepreneurship through the program, like business financing.
 Plus, it includes tips on how to write a business plan.

 The SBA also offers the SBA Veterans Advantage, which is only available to businesses that are 51 percent or more owned by an individual who is:

-It’s also important to note that spouses of any veteran in the categories mentioned above also qualify for this type of financing, in addition to widowed spouses of service members who died while in service or of a service connected disability.
+It’s also important to note that spouses of any veteran in the above categories qualify for this type of financing.
+In addition, widowed spouses of service members who died while in service or of a service-connected disability qualify for the program.

 Overall, the SBA Veterans Advantage program makes it much easier (and affordable) for veterans to obtain loans.

 4. How to Choose the Right Type of Veteran Business Financing

-While it does take some time and resources, applying for the loan is usually the easy part.
+While it takes some time and resources, applying for a loan is usually straightforward.
 However, choosing a loan product that best fits your needs is trickier.
 Before you decide, you’ll need to consider your business needs.
 When it’s done right, small business financing will help you get what you need to take your business to the next level.

 Before taking out a loan, you should decide how to spend the money.

 For instance, do you need a safety net to protect your business?
 Are you investing in equipment to start your business?
 Do you want to grow your existing business?
 The answers to these questions will determine the type of loan that’s the best fit for you.